simplrteam/SimplrJS/README.md

 		- [REMOVED] Simplr.Ui.* has been removed.
 These UI widgets arent' generally used and are better off as specialty features.
 		- [REMOVED] Simplr.Core.Ui.* has been removed.
 These core features aren't used, or are just duuplicates of base jQuery functionality.
 		- [REMOVED] Array.Prototype.remove by John Resig was removed.
 Use native Array.splice method instead of this method.
+		- [REMOVED] Simplr.Core.Util.mHasLocalStorage was removed.
+Use your own method to check for localStorage.
+		- [REMOVED] Simplr.Util.mHasLocalStorage was removed.
+Use your own method to check for localStorage.

 	Other
 		- Updated to jquery 2.0.0